Lemon Layer Cake with Lemon Cream Cheese Buttercream

 Instructions

-- Pour batter evenly into cake pans.
-Bake for around 21-26 minutes or until the cakes are baked through.
+4. Divide the batter evenly between the prepared cake pans.
+Bake for around 21–26 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it’s done.
 Allow cakes to cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.
-The baked cakes are fluffy, but they are not thick– about 1 – 1.5 inches.

 Notes

-- Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+1. Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
+See How to Freeze Cakes for more information, and a helpful video tutorial.

-- Whole Milk: You can use lower fat or nondairy milks in a pinch, but the cake won’t taste nearly as rich and moist.
+4. Whole Milk: You can use lower-fat or nondairy milks in a pinch, but the cake won’t taste nearly as rich and moist.

-- Recipe updated in 2022: The amount of leaveners are now 2 and 1/2 teaspoons baking powder and 1/2 teaspoon baking soda.
-(Increased from 2 teaspoons and 1/4 teaspoon respectively.)
+5. Recipe updated in 2022: The amount of leaveners are now 2 and 1/2 teaspoons baking powder and 1/2 teaspoon baking soda.
+(Increased from 2 teaspoons and 1/4 teaspoon, respectively.)
 The amounts listed above amount help provide extra rise, which creates a lighter cake.
-I also now recommend whole milk instead of buttermilk so the cake batter is slightly less acidic.
+I also now recommend whole milk instead of buttermilk, so the cake batter is slightly less acidic.

-- 2 Layer Cake: For a 2 layer cake, divide batter evenly between two 9-inch cake pans.
+7. 2-Layer Cake: For a 2-layer cake, divide batter evenly between two 9-inch cake pans.
 Bake time will be longer; use a toothpick to test for doneness.

-- 9×13 inch Cake: This batter will fit into a 9×13-inch pan.
+9. 9×13-inch Cake: This batter will fit into a 9×13-inch pan.
 Fill 2/3 full.
 If there’s extra batter, you can make a few cupcakes.
-Bake time will be close to 40 minutes; use a toothpick to test for doneness.
+Bake time will be around 40 minutes; use a toothpick to test for doneness.

 Hola sally a mi me encantan todas tus recetas, sabes la crema de queso nunca me ha quedado con cuerpo siempre me queda aguada y uso mantequilla sin sal, a que se debe eso?